Saravana Stores

 Saravana Stores, founded in 1969, is a chain of retail stores in India.
 It is the largest family owned business retail chain in India.
+It is the first store to introduce Aadi Thallupadi sale concept.

 Locations

-Saravana Stores operates seven stores in Chennai, at T. Nagar, Purasawalkam, Porur, Padi, Sholinganallur, Chromepet and Usman Road.
+Saravana Stores operates seven stores in Chennai, at T. Nagar, Purasawalkam, Porur, Padi, Sholinganallur, Pallavaram and Usman Road.
 The company has mega stores in Madurai, Tirunelveli and Coimbatore.
-The company is growing rapidly and has plans to open stores in Mumbai, New Delhi, and Bengaluru The company also operates the Saravana Selvarathinam Stores, in Tirunelveli and Madurai.
+The company is growing rapidly and has plans to open stores in Mumbai, New Delhi, and Bengaluru.
+The company also operates the Saravana Selvarathinam Stores in Tirunelveli and Madurai.

 Revenue

-In 2008, the company reported an annual turnover of about ₹ 650 crore (200 million US dollars).
+In 2023, the company reported an annual turnover of about ₹ 2495 crore (300 million US dollars).

 Foray into 100% milk based ice cream

-In 2004, Saravana Stores Group launched a new ice cream brand named Jamaai, a 100% milk based ice-cream brand.
+In 2004, Saravana Groups launched a new ice cream brand named Jamaai, a 100% milk based ice-cream brand.
 The factory is located at Padappai, a suburb of Chennai en route Sriperumbudur and sold across Tamil Nadu.
 It has a capacity of 10,000-litres per day ice cream production and expected to expand to 30,000 litres per day.

 Fire incident

-On 2 September 2008, a fire inside the building led to death of two of its employees and damages worth Crores of rupees.
+On 2 September 2008, a fire inside the building led to the death of two of its employees and damages worth crores of rupees.
 Unauthorized construction and ignoring safety measures are believed to be the reason.